rhysbrooks1/CS321-002-s25-team-09/README.md

-If you are not familiar with internet, IP addresses, servers and clients, please watch [this short video](https://www.youtube.com/watch?v=5o8CwafCxnU&ab_channel=Code.org)[7m] to give you sufficient background that for this project.
+If you are not familiar with internet, IP addresses, servers and clients, please watch [this short video](https://www.youtube.com/watch?v=5o8CwafCxnU&ab_channel=Code.org)[7m] to give you sufficient background for this project.
 If you are not familiar with using SSH (Secure Shell), watch [this short video](https://www.youtube.com/watch?v=zlv9dI-9g1U&ab_channel=KarolCholewa)[2m] to see how it is useful.